signalapp/Signal-iOS/README.md

 OpenSSL CocoaPod for iOS and OSX.
 Complete solution to OpenSSL on iOS and OSX.
 Package came with precompiled libraries, and include script to build newer version if necessary.

-Current version contains binaries build with SDK iOS 7.0, and SDK OSX 10.8 for all supported architectures.
+Current version contains binaries build with SDK iOS 7.0 (target 5.1.1), and SDK OSX 10.9 (target 10.8) for all supported architectures.

 **Architectures**